base/base/docs/specs/governance/governor.md

 If the proposal uses a proposal type that is not configured, the function MUST revert.
 The function MUST also check that the proposal does not already exist using the hash of the parameters.

+The snapshot of the proposal MUST be the current block number plus the voting delay, and the deadline MUST be the snapshot plus the voting period.

 ```solidity
 function propose(address[] memory _targets, uint256[] memory _values, bytes[] memory _calldatas, string memory _description, uint8 _proposalType) external returns (uint256)
 ```